etishor/SerializationTests/README.md

 The scope of this project is to provide an overview of what each serialization library has to offer and to define some guidelines for creating serializable objects ( messages, commands, events ).

+### Running the tests

+To run the tests you should install [Gallio](http://www.gallio.org/Downloads.aspx) and use the GUI Icarus test runner to see the results.
+You can also take a look at Gallio Test Report.htm

 ### Serialization Libraries Used
 * [BinaryFormatter](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.formatters.binary.binaryformatter.aspx)
 * [DataContractSerializer](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.datacontractserializer.aspx)